coding-zorro/book-summaries/hbr-leaders-handbook.md

 - Innovation network across the company<br>
 As a leader of the organization, participate actively in these initiatives to spread the culture of innovation.

+## Leading yourself

+To lead others successfully, you must lead yourself.
+Four elements -
+- Knowing yourself
+- Growing yourself
+- Sharing yourself
+- Taking care of yourself

+### Knowing yourself
+Knowing yourself is fundamental to forming a vision for your organization that reflects your values and giving the right priority to the work you care about.
+Three areas of self knowledge-
+- Character
+    - Purpose: Why do you do what you do ?
+    - Values: What are the principles and standards you aim to follow in working with other people.
+    - Aspirations: How high do you want to reach for success?
+    - Resilience: Great leaders learn from their failures and build capacity to recover and then reach higher the next time.
+- Personal style and habits
+    - What is my style and habits when I am most effective
+    - What is my style and habits when I am least effective
+    - How well do I handle relationships
+    - How should I best position myself to do the work
+- Authenticity
+    - Leaders should stay true to who they are and
+    - Keep learning and adapting to new and complex situations
+- Knowledge and skills
+    - Develop a list of knowledge and skills
+    - Assess what you have, what you lack and what you need to strengthen
+- Outside perspective
+    - Soliciting regular outside feedback is critical

+### Growing yourself
+Take the time to intentionally work on self improvement.
+Best leaders are intellectually curious and continually expand their horizons.
+Types of learning
+- Formal learning
+- On the job learning.
+Be more conscious about it.
+Two types -
+    - Stretch projects
+    - New responsibilities
+    - Its a continuous cycle of learning, taking action, observation, reflection of the results and why it worked(or not) and integrating it back into your habits to improve
+- Learn from failure - Take a step back, reflect on what happened, learn from the experience and move on
+- Learn from others(by watching and analysing them)
+- General learning principles
+    - Balance building on strengths and shoring up weaknesses
+    - Go beyond your comfort zone
+    - Be intellectually humble and listen, listen, listen
+    - Practice the traditional learning cycle
+    - Match the learning opportunity to the need and to your learning style
+    - Prefer learning and development that pertain to real work and your current challenges

+### Sharing yourself
+Your growth will also benefit from the contributing to the growth and welfare of others.
+Growing other leaders is an important strategy to increase the scale and performance of your organization.
+Guiding principles for sharing yourself -
+- Be selective, based on value
+- Be focused enough to have an impact
+- Diversify your sharing portfolio
+- Don't shy away from occasional open ended contribution

+### Taking care of yourself
+To be an effective leader, take care of yourself.
+Personal strategies can be -
+- Routinize common interactions
+- Partition your time at work
+- Partition your time outside work
+- Simplify and prioritize your decision making
+- Seek energy renewing work and activity
+- Understand your needs in the following domains and define your objectives for each of them and assess and improve over time-
+    - Personal health
+    - Relationships with Family
+    - Relationships with Friends
+    - Contributions to the community
+    - Achievements at work

+## Conclusion
+- Leadership matters.
+Big and important things happen only with great leadership.
+- Think big and bold and around the corners
+- Have the courage to let go
+- Inspire and demand high performance/results
+- Learn from your failures and be resilient
+- Create an organization of one mind